Upcoming Events.

 Panel discussion with Matthias Stürmer and Christian Laux

-Control is the central concept in connection with digital sovereignty.
-When are companies or public authorities themselves responsible for this control in the digital sphere - and in which situations does the state come into play?
+Control is the central concept in the context of digital sovereignty.
+When are companies or public authorities themselves responsible for this control in the digital sphere – and in which situations does the state come into play?

-The Swiss Data Alliance has proposed a review model in its publications on digital sovereignty.
-According to this model, the state is responsible if digital processes have an impact on Swiss territory and Switzerland as a state is institutionally affected.
-What goes beyond this is a matter for the individual day-to-day organization of companies and official bodies.
+The Swiss Data Alliance has proposed an audit model in its publications on digital sovereignty.
+According to this model, the state is responsible when digital processes have an impact on Swiss territory and Switzerland is institutionally affected as a state.
+Anything beyond that is a matter for the individual everyday arrangements of companies and agencies.

-Matthias Stürmer heads the "Public Sector Transformation" institute at Bern University of Applied Sciences.
+Matthias Stürmer heads the Institute «Public Sector Transformation» at the Bern University of Applied Sciences.

 Christian Laux is a lawyer and Senior Partner at LLAG and Vice President of the Swiss Data Alliance.

-The panel will take place on Wednesday, June 11 in Bern.
+The panel discussion will take place on Wednesday, June 11 at the Casino Bern.
+All interested parties are cordially invited.
+The event is free of charge.

 • 17:30 Questions from the audience